Robert E. Jones Jr.

 Robert "Bob" Emmett Jones Jr. (June 12, 1912 – June 4, 1997) was a member of the United States House of Representatives from the 8th district of Alabama.
-He was the last to represent that district before it was removed as a result of the 1970 United States census.
+He was the last to represent that district before it was renumbered as a result of the 1970 United States census.
 Presently there are seven U.S. House districts in Alabama.

+In 1962 and 1964, Alabama, having failed to redistrict after the 1960 Census removed one of its districts, held run-off primaries for its representatives at large, and in 1962 elected them at large as well.
+First primaries were held in the nine old districts with the winners of those contests competing against each other in the run-off.
+In 1964 with the Republican presidential nominee Barry Goldwater seeking Southern white votes, the state quickly redistricted and the general election was held by district.
+Jones was not expected to succeed in either of the at large primaries but came in seventh out of eight each time.